Amplifying the randomness of weak sources correlated with devices: SV-condition for no-signaling boxes and the relation between the true and the observed Bell value

 \subsection{Testing the SV-condition for boxes}

 Honest parties test the statistics of a box using a certain Bell inequality.
-There is a danger that they may be cheated, as exemplified in Section II.
-The $\varepsilon$-SV source can be correlated with the device, as illustrated in Fig. \ref{fig:scenario_SV2} (on the left).
+There is a danger that they may be cheated, as exemplified in Section \ref{sec:motivation}.
+The $\varepsilon$-SV source can be correlated with the device, as illustrated in Fig. \ref{fig:scenario_SV2}.

 Since the honest parties only input $I_{HP}$ which is perfectly correlated to $S$,